damidaramola/canvas-corner/README.md

 - As a logged in user I can create posts so that I can share my images with other artists.
 - As a logged in user I can like a post so that I can show my support for the posts that interest me
 - As a logged in user I can unlike a post so that I can change my mind if I no longer am interested in a post
-- As a user I can view all the posts by a specific user so that I can catch up on their latest posts, or decide I want to follow them
+- As a user I can view all the posts by a specific user so that I can catch up on their latest posts

 ### Comments